 Norfolk and Waveney University Hospitals Group

-The Norfolk and Norwich University Hospital, The Queen Elizabeth Hospital King’s Lynn, and the James Paget University Hospital have published the full case for establishing a group model across the three Norfolk acute hospitals.
-The group will be called the Norfolk and Waveney University Hospitals Group, however, each of the hospitals will continue to operate under their own names.
+The Norfolk and Norwich University Hospital, The Queen Elizabeth Hospital King’s Lynn, and the James Paget University Hospital have joined together in a group model called the Norfolk and Waveney University Hospitals Group, however, each of the hospitals will continue to operate under their own names.

 Streamlined decision making combined with locally focused delivery of care will enhance hospital experience and outcomes for patients across Norfolk and Waveney.